 The MTU must have an alternate power unit, to act as a backup in case of failure of the main power, to enable the MTU to continue to meet the VMS data transmission requirements of this CMM.

 The MTU should include audible or visible alarms to indicate a unit malfunction.

+Annex 2

+Options for Notification of Entry into and Exit from the NPFC Convention Area